NareenAsad/GenAI-Projects/README.md

 This repository contains multiple hands-on projects exploring generative AI, reasoning pipelines, RAG systems, LLM finetuning, and AI application interfaces.
 Each project is in its own folder with code, notebooks, and documentation.

 ### Projects Included:
-1. **Build A Speech-to-Reasoning Pipeline With Whisper & 4-bit LLM**
+1. **Build A Speech-to-Reasoning Pipeline With Whisper & Quantized LLM**
-   - Convert audio input → transcribe with Whisper → generate reasoning with a 4-bit quantized LLM.
+   - Convert audio input → transcribe with Whisper → generate reasoning with a quantized LLM (e.g., 4-bit/NF4).
    - Key Technologies: `Whisper`, `bitsandbytes`, `transformers`, `PyTorch`, Hugging Face models.

 2. **Build A Streamlit Interface For A Locally Installed LLM**